cybertaxonomy/cdm-dataportal/modules/cdm_dataportal/test/phpUnit/README.md

 Running PHPUnit integration tests via the phpunitRunner.php script (DEPRECATED)
 ---------------------------------------------------------------

-*This has only been preseved since it could be useful for running test suites from the commandline or in the CI server.*
+*This has only been preserved since it could be useful for running test suites from the commandline or in the CI server.*

  what we are now trying to achieve with the eclipse launcher configuration is in principle to run the following command: